The Creation of The Dictatorship, 1933-34

 Jewish people were regularly rounded up and this increased in much greater numbers after Kristallnacht (Night of Broken Glass).

-The work by prisoners was made hard and initially pointless such as breaking rocks, but gradually the prisoners were used in forced labour in quarries, construction, coal mines and armament factories.
+The work by prisoners was made hard and initially pointless such as breaking rocks, but gradually the prisoners were used as forced labour in quarries, construction, coal mines and armament factories.

 The prisoners at concentration camps were usually underfed and treated with great brutality.
 This resulted in high mortality rates.

 If prisoners died at a concentration camp, the families would usually receive a letter informing them they had died of disease or had been shot attempting to escape.

 Nazi Control of the Legal System, Judges and Law courts

 The Nazis controlled the Reichstag and now also had the power to make laws however this still wasn’t enough for Hitler.